ericsonga/APCSAReview/_sources/Tests/test5nt.rst

       :feedback_d: it is <= k so inclusive of k
       :feedback_e: max of k -1 iterations

-      Consider the folllowing code segment.
+      Consider the following code segment.
 Assume ``k`` is some positive integer greater than 2.
 How many times will "SMALL" be printed?

       .. code-block:: Java

         for(int i = 2; i <= k; i++)
         {
             if(arr[i] < someValue)
                System.out.print("SMALL");
         }

 .. mchoice:: qtnt5_11